-Given the absence of long-range order at nonzero temperature in the classical nearest-neighbor Heisenberg pyrochlore antiferromagnet, any weak perturbations to that model will have strong effects on the thermodynamic and magnetic properties of the system that may result in e.g., magnetic long-range ordering.
-Indeed, the inclusion of a second-nearest-neighbor Heisenberg coupling J_2 to the classical nearest-neighbor Heisenberg model on the pyrochlore lattice is known to stabilize a plethora of intricate magnetic orders [see Table I and Fig. 15], part of which was investigated in Refs.
-[38-41], with a full exploration of the $J_1 - J_2$ parameter space reported in Ref.
+Given the absence of long-range order at a nonzero temperature in the classical nearest-neighbor Heisenberg pyrochlore antiferromagnet, any weak perturbations to that model have strong effects on the thermodynamic and magnetic properties of the system that may result in, e.g., magnetic long-range ordering.
+Indeed, the inclusion of a second-nearest-neighbor Heisenberg coupling J_2 to the classical nearest-neighbor Heisenberg model on the pyrochlore lattice is known to stabilize a plethora of intricate magnetic orders [see Table I and Fig. 15], part of which is investigated in Refs.
+[38-41], with a full exploration of the J_1 - J_2 parameter space reported in Ref.
 [56].
-Despite the fair amount of results available in the literature for this classical $J_1 - J_2$ model, we have found and report below, some corrections and/or amendments to the current knowledge about the classical phases of this system.
+Despite the fair number of results available in the literature for this classical J_1 - J_2 model, we find and report below some corrections and/or amendments to the current knowledge about the classical phases of this system.

-We found the J_1-J_2 model to host seven different classical magnetic orders, in addition to a classical spin liquid (cooperative paramagnetic) phase found for the nearestneighbor antiferromagnetic model.
-Employing an approach which combines a Luttinger-Tisza analysis with an iterative energy minimization on large system sizes of $32\times32\times32$ cubic unit cells (i.e. 524288 spins), we present a refined analysis of the classical phase diagram and the nature of its magnetic orders.
+We find the J_1 - J_2 model to host seven different classical magnetic orders, in addition to a classical spin-liquid (cooperative paramagnetic) phase found for the nearestneighbor antiferromagnetic model.
+Employing an approach which combines a Luttinger-Tisza analysis with an iterative energy minimization on large system sizes of $32 \times 32 \times 32$ cubic unit cells (i.e., 524 288 spins), we present a refined analysis of the classical phase diagram and the nature of its magnetic orders.
 The principal differences in our findings compared to those presented in Ref.
 [56] can be attributed to the substantially reduced finite-size effects in our calculations compared to those of Ref.
-[56] which were based on a $4 \times 4 \times 4$ cubic unit cell (1024 sites) system.
-In addition, we identify within the EBZ of the pyrochlore lattice, the ordering wave vectors of the classical magnetic orders [see Table I] as would be determined in neutron scattering experiments.
-It is important to discuss these states in detail here since, as we will see in the next section, the quantum (S = 1/2 and S = 1) models harbor the same long-range ordered states.
+[56], which are based on a $4 \times 4 \times 4$ cubic unit cell (1024 sites) system.
+In addition, we identify within the EBZ of the pyrochlore lattice the ordering wave vectors of the classical magnetic orders [see Table I] as would be determined in neutronscattering experiments.
+It is important to discuss these states in detail here, since, as we will see in the next section, the quantum (S = 1/2 and S = 1) models harbor the same long-range ordered states.